karimra/gnmic/docs/cmd/prompt.md

 Multiple `--dir` flags can be supplied.

 #### exclude
-The `--exclude` flag specifies the YANG modules to be excluded from the path generation.
-This is used in the situations when YANG modules names are clashed.
+The `--exclude` flag specifies the YANG module __names__ to be excluded from the path generation when YANG modules names are clashed.

 Multiple `--exclude` flags can be supplied.